gaitaldawamneh/jira-clone/README.md

    - third parameter{onDelete:'SET NULL'} DO NOT DELETE but set to null

 ## nice assembly techniques :
+   - throwing the error is done by di the throw for the class that is extend the CustomError(which is extend Error).

    - catchErrors takes a function of RequestHandler interface and return the latter.
    - not forgetting to put next for the middleware going to the next functions.
    - async func(Promise<void>) does both await establishDatabaseConnection(), initializeExpress();